clux/probes/content/post/2024-09-07-prometheus-minified.md

 If you want P50s or P99s you can compute these in the app with things like [rolling averages](https://en.wikipedia.org/wiki/Moving_average) or rolling quantiles.
 Some of these are more annoying than others, but there's a lot you can do by just tracking a mean.

-> If you want to answer one question, it can in theory be provided by one signal.
+> Strive for one signal per question where possible.

-If you do need them, decouple them from your other labels (drop pod labels, drop peripheral information) so that you can get the answer you need cheaply.
-A histogram should answer one question, if your histogram has extra parameters, you can break them down to smaller histograms (addition << multiplication for cardinality)
+That said, if you do actually need them, try to decouple them from your other labels (drop pod labels, drop peripheral information) so that you can get the answer you need cheaply.
+A histogram should answer one question, if your histogram has extra parameters, you can break them down to smaller histograms (addition beats multiplication for cardinality)

 > 👺: Histograms will get better with the [native-histograms feature](https://prometheus.io/docs/prometheus/latest/feature_flags/#native-histograms) (see e.g. [this talk](https://www.youtube.com/watch?v=TgINvIK9SYc)).
-However, this requires the ecosystem to move on to protobufs and it being propagated into client libraries (and is at the moment still experimental at the [time of writing](https://github.com/prometheus/prometheus/releases/tag/v2.54.1)) despite it being documented [2 years ago](https://github.com/prometheus/prometheus/commit/41035469d32fe8fd436c55846a5b237a86e69dee).
+However, this requires the ecosystem to move on to protobufs and it being propagated into client libraries (and is at the moment still experimental at the [time of writing](https://github.com/prometheus/prometheus/releases/tag/v2.54.1)), it's only been [2 years](https://github.com/prometheus/prometheus/commit/41035469d32fe8fd436c55846a5b237a86e69dee) though.

 </details>

 ## A Solution

-Because I need an efficient, low-cost setup for prom (that still has the signals I care about) all the time, so I have a chart for myself now.
+Because I keep needing an efficient, low-cost setup for prometheus (that still has the signals I care about), so now here is a chart.

-It's just a wrapper chart over [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) aggressively tuning down production (and dropping what can't be disabled), and it provides the following default [values.yaml](https://github.com/clux/homelab/blob/main/charts/promstack/values.yaml).
+It's mostly a wrapper chart over [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) with aggressive tunings / dropping (of what can't be tuned), and it provides the following default [values.yaml](https://github.com/clux/homelab/blob/main/charts/promstack/values.yaml).

 You can use it direct with: